Visit sgfleet.com/au

 The first major disruption is artificial intelligence (AI) and technology, which are advancing at an unprecedented pace.
 We’ve already seen how quickly AI has evolved, with tools like ChatGPT transforming everyday tasks.
 What once required advanced technical skills is now accessible to anyone who knows how to ask the right questions (i.e. form the right prompts).
 This democratisation of technology is both a boon and a challenge for businesses.
 Those that learn to leverage these tools can gain a competitive edge, while those that don’t risk being left behind.

 AI is no longer just a tool for data analysis or task automation.
 It’s becoming integral to decision-making, customer service, and even creative work.
-Consider the rise of tools like ChatGPT, which can now generate written content, analyze complex data, and even provide real-time insights during presentations.
+Consider the rise of tools like ChatGPT, which can now generate written content, analyse complex data, and even provide real-time insights during presentations.
 These capabilities are reshaping roles across industries, from marketing and communications to engineering and healthcare.

 But the real challenge lies in how businesses will integrate AI into their operations.
 The key is not to view AI as a replacement for human workers but as a tool to augment human capabilities.
 By automating repetitive tasks, AI allows employees to focus on higher-level, strategic work, fostering innovation and creativity.
 Companies that can successfully merge human talent with AI will thrive in this new landscape.